jamesrochabrun/SwiftOpenAI/README.md

 ### How to get the status code of network errors

 You may want to build UI around the type of error that the API returns.
 For example, a `429` means that your requests are being rate limited.
 The `APIError` type has a case `responseUnsuccessful` with two associated values: a `description` and `statusCode`.
-Here is an example of its usage:
+Here is a usage example using the chat completion API:

 ```
       let service = OpenAIServiceFactory.service(apiKey: apiKey)